kjkoster/stability-preserving-pid-autotuner/readme.md

 * background task to generate graphs (but watch the clock, we cannot have the system sleeping).
 * set up an episode-generating server somewhere
 * add sleep/wall-clock time check.
+* make into Docker for the raspberry pi, instead of the venv

 training